 "It would be good to have him back in Europe, but not here, no. I don't think so." the Spurs boss told The Express.

-"He is such a wonderful player.
+He added, "He is such a wonderful player.
 The rhythm of the Premier League is intense but he has so much experience of it.
 He brings so much to English football.
 That's why everyone is anxious to see which move he is going to take."

 On Friday, Spurs striker and current England international Jermain Defoe revealed he would be delighted to see Beckham join the club.